1. What is Child-Centered Divorce?

 To get my free ebook, Post-Divorce Parenting: Success Strategies For Getting It Right! visit https://www.childcentereddivorce.com

-To access free gifts and resources from Divorce experts around the world during International Child-Centered Divorce Month in January, visit https://www.divorcedparentsupport.com
+To access free resources from Divorce experts around the world visit https://www.childcentereddivorce.com/free-resources/

 Rosalind Sedacca, CDC, is a Divorce & Co-Parenting Coach, recognized as The Voice of Child-Centered Divorce.
 She is thefounder of the Child-Centered Divorce Network which provides valuable resources for parents who are facing, moving through or transitioning after a divorce.
 She is also the author of How Do I Tell the Kids about the Divorce?
 A Create-a-Storybook Guide to Preparing Your Children – with Love! and co-host of Divorce, Dating & Empowered Living Radio Show & Podcast.
 Rosalind is an expert blogger for numerous divorce, parenting and dating websites and blogs.
 Rosalind’s free ebook and other valuable resources are available at www.childcentereddivorce.com.